 The primer used on the fountain is Chem-Bond supplied by Sherwin Williams.
 The color was gray.

-Please submit your designs in PDF format (ready to print), along with a brief explanation of the design and its execution, to email@example.com by no later than Sunday, June 4th.
+Please submit your designs in PDF format (ready to print), along with a brief explanation of the design, its execution and requested compensation, to email@example.com by no later than Thursday, July 13th.